Kalcode/neural-net/DETAILS.md

 3. Virginica

 The neural network for the Iris Classification problem has:
-- 3 input nodes (representing the three features)
+- 4 input nodes (representing the four features)
-- 5 hidden nodes
+- 8 hidden nodes
 - 3 output nodes (representing the three species)

 This example demonstrates the network's ability to learn a multi-class classification problem with real-valued inputs.